Constant-Delay Enumeration for Nondeterministic Document Spanners: Computing Mapping DAGs for Extended VAs

 The \emph{mapping} $\mu(\pi)$ of a path $\pi$ in the mapping DAG is the union of labels of the marker edges of $\pi$: we require of any mapping DAG that, for every path $\pi$, this union is disjoint.
 Given a set $U$ of vertices of~$G$, we write $\calM(U)$ for the set of mappings of paths from a vertex of~$U$ to the final vertex; note that the same mapping may be captured by multiple different paths.
 The set of mappings \emph{captured} by~$G$ is then $\calM(G) \colonequals \calM(\{v_0\})$. \end{definition}

 Intuitively, the $\epsilon$-edges will correspond to letter transitions of~$\calA$ (with the letter being erased, i.e., replaced by~$\epsilon$), and marker edges will correspond to ev-transitions: their labels are a possibly empty finite set of pairs of a variable marker and position, describing which variables have been assigned during the transition.
-We now explain how we construct a mapping DAG from~$\calA$ and from a document~$d$, which we call the \emph{product DAG} of~$\calA$ and~$d$:
+We now explain how we construct a DAG from~$\calA$ and from a document~$d$, which we call the \emph{product DAG} of~$\calA$ and~$d$, and which we will show to be a mapping DAG: